Keio University

 Shunichi Maruyama

-Looking back, I have always lived with a feeling of being torn apart.
-When it came time to choose a university path, I wavered between the Faculty of Law and the Faculty of Letters, eventually choosing the Faculty of Economics.
-I thought that even with my fickle nature, I could find a point of contact somewhere within a broad academic field ranging from theory to thought.
-When it came time to find a job, I agonized between journalism and academia, eventually landing at NHK.
-This was out of the expectation that I could find a way to continue not only visual expression but also academic inquiry.
-I found myself attracted to the gaps between various fields, different modes of thought, and the thresholds of cultural climates.
+Looking back, I have always lived with a sense of being torn.
+When it came time to choose a university path, I wavered between the Faculty of Law and the Faculty of Letters, ultimately choosing the Faculty of Economics.
+I thought that even with my fickle nature, I could find a point of contact somewhere within its broad academic scope, ranging from theory to thought.
+When seeking employment, I agonized between journalism and academia, eventually landing at NHK.
+This was out of the expectation that I could find a way to continue academic inquiry alongside visual expression.
+I found myself drawn to the gaps between various fields, the spaces between different modes of thought and cultural climates.
 I have always felt a sense of not quite fitting within the frameworks and genres already established in society.

-This book could be described as the traces of the thoughts of a person who cannot settle down anywhere.
-Reflections that begin with my own discomfort repeat cycles of flux and introspection, eventually leading me to face my own origins.
-For example, an episode involving a unique collection of dialogues by a certain philosopher, which was the catalyst for my joining NHK, appears in Chapter 1, and in the final chapter, I rediscover the possibilities of that philosopher's thought as if drawing an arc.
-It has also taken on the character of a personal history of the movement of ideas and thoughts.
+One might say this book is the trace of the thoughts of a person who cannot settle down anywhere.
+Reflections starting from my own discomfort repeat a cycle of flux and introspection, eventually leading me to face my own origins.
+For example, an episode involving a unique collection of dialogues by a certain philosopher—which was the catalyst for my joining NHK—appears in Chapter 1, and in the final chapter, I rediscover the possibilities of that philosopher's thought as if drawing an arc.
+It has taken on the character of a personal history of the movement of ideas and thoughts.

-However, this is not a book that simply indulges in sentimentality.
+However, this is not a book intended for mere sentimental indulgence.
 It scoops up what lies dormant at the bottom of an individual's heart, expands it into universal issues, discovers identical structures within disparate genres, and savors the process of contemplation.
-It is a way to resist an era that demands quick "correct answers" and to cultivate mental immunity.
-Whether I was able to demonstrate the same "toughness" in this book as Haruki Murakami or the "Third Generation of Postwar Writers" whom I quoted in this context is something I must leave to the readers' evaluation, but I pride myself on the fact that it is peppered with hints for thinking that are worth sharing with people living in this same era.
+This serves as a way to resist an era where "correct answers" are demanded quickly and to cultivate mental immunity.
+Whether I have been able to demonstrate the kind of "toughness" seen in Haruki Murakami or the "Third Generation of Postwar Writers" cited in this context is something I must leave to the readers' evaluation, but I am confident that it is interspersed with hints for thinking that are worth sharing with those living in these same times.

-Discovery lies in the threshold between the gaze of the individual and the other.
+Discovery lies in the gap between the gaze of the individual and the other.
 Open thinking and introspection lead to resolve and hope.

-Thinking in the Threshold: Why the World is Attracted to Japanese Subculture
+Thinking in the In-Between: Why the World is Captivated by Japanese Subculture

 Shunichi Maruyama